Val Doonican: Career in Britain

-Doonican moved to England in 1951 and join the Four Ramblers who, in addition to touring the variety stages, were featured on the BBC radio serial the Riders of the Range.
+Doonican moved to England in 1951 and joined the Four Ramblers who, in addition to touring the variety stages, were featured on the BBC radio serial the Riders of the Range.
 In the radio serial, Doonican played one of a number of bunk-house boys who were heard crooning cowboy songs in the gaps between the action.
 The serial ended in September 1953, and the Ramblers continued to tour the variety theatres, being billed as Ireland's Ambassadors of Song.
 They also began performing at United States Air Force bases.
 The Ramblers kept busy for most of the 1950s and in 1960 they supported Anthony Newley on his tour.
 Recognising Doonican's talent and potential as a solo act, Newley persuaded him to leave the singing group and go solo.

 He was auditioned for radio as a solo act and appeared on the radio show Variety Bandbox.
 Soon after his solo career started, he picked up his own radio show in the afternoons on the BBC Light Programme in 1961 called Your Date with Val.
 In 1962, he had also had a weekly show on Irish TV called Presenting Val Doonican.
 Variety and cabaret appearances increased, and he received good reviews following his appearance at London's Astor Club in March 1963.

 In the late 1950s, Doonican became one of the artists managed by Eve Taylor, the self-described "Queen Bee" of show business, who remained his manager until her death.

-After seeing him in cabaret in London in 1964, impresario Val Parnell booked him to appear on Sunday Night at the Palladium on 31 May 1964.
+After seeing him in a cabaret in London in 1964, impresario Val Parnell booked him to appear on Sunday Night at the Palladium on 31 May 1964.
 Most unusually, Doonican returned to the show the following week as well.

-As a result of his performances, Bill Cotton, then Assistant Head of Light Entertainment at the BBC. offered Doonican his own regular show, Singalong Saturday, starting on 27 June 1964.
-The series was a success and he was given another series on BBC1 called "Date with Doonican" starting on 22 February 1965.The TV shows were produced by Yvonne Littlewood and lasted for over 20 years.
-At their peak the shows attracted audiences of some 19 million viewers.
+As a result of his performances, Bill Cotton, then Assistant Head of Light Entertainment at the BBC, offered Doonican his own regular show, Singalong Saturday, starting on 27 June 1964.
+The series was a success, and he was given another series on BBC1 called "Date with Doonican" starting on 22 February 1965.
+The TV shows were produced by Yvonne Littlewood and lasted for over 20 years.
+At their peak, the shows attracted audiences of some 19 million viewers.
 The shows featured his relaxed crooner style, sitting in a rocking chair wearing cardigans or jumpers, sometimes performing comedic Irish songs including "Paddy McGinty's Goat", "Delaney's Donkey" and "O'Rafferty's Motor Car", as well as easy listening and country material on which he accompanied himself on acoustic guitar.
 Doonican's songs about O'Rafferty were popular enough for the BBC to publish a book, Val Doonican Tells The Adventures of O'Rafferty, which retold five of the tales, in 1969.